centosci/ocp4-docs/sops/cordoning_nodes_and_draining_pods.md

-3. Evacuate the Pods using one of the following methods This will drain node `<node1>`, delete any local data, and ignore daemonsets, and give a period of 30 minutes for pods to drain gracefully.
+3. Evacuate the Pods using one of the following methods This will drain node `<node1>`, delete any local data, and ignore daemonsets, and give a period of 60 seconds for pods to drain gracefully.

 ```
-oc adm drain <node1> --delete-local-data=true --ignore-daemonsets=true --grace-period=30
+oc adm drain <node1> --delete-local-data=true --ignore-daemonsets=true --grace-period=60
 ```

 4. Perform the scheduled maintenance on the node